OctopusDeploy/blog/blog/2018-10/kubernetes-canary-deployments/index.md

 ![](container-summary.png "width=500")

-In the `Pod Annotations` section we define an annotation called `ingress.appscode.com/backend-weight` with the value from the variable `PreviousTraffic`.
+In the `Pod Annotations` section, we define an annotation called `ingress.appscode.com/backend-weight` with the value from the variable `PreviousTraffic`.
 The `PreviousTraffic` variable is either `0`, `25` or `75` depending on the environment we are deploying to.

-The annotation is a [recognized by the Voyager ingress controller](https://appscode.com/products/voyager/5.0.0/guides/ingress/http/blue-green-deployment/) as defining the amount of traffic to send to the Pod resource.
+The annotation is [recognized by the Voyager ingress controller](https://appscode.com/products/voyager/5.0.0/guides/ingress/http/blue-green-deployment/) as defining the amount of traffic to send to the Pod resource.

 So, when deploying to the `Canary 25%` environment, `PreviousTraffic` is set to `75`, meaning the previous deployment will receive 75% of the traffic.

 ![](pod-annotations.png "width=500")

-In the ConfigMap feature we build up the ConfigMap resource that will ultimately provide the content for the `index.html` file.
+In the ConfigMap feature, we build up the ConfigMap resource that will ultimately provide the content for the `index.html` file.

 The name of the ConfigMap is set to `#{DeploymentNamePrevious}-configmap`, and we add a single item called `index` with the value `#{Octopus.Action[HTTPD Old].Package[httpd].PackageVersion}`.